automateps/AutomatePS/Docs/Get-AMConsoleOutput.md

 ### -PollIntervalSeconds
 The number of seconds to wait between polls.
-Specifying this parameter enables polling until cancelled by the user.
+Specifying this parameter enables polling until cancelled by the user with Ctrl + C.

 ```yaml
 Type: Int32